 The virtual desktop switch shortcut is good for setting up three, four, or more documents that you want to work on at the same time.
 Your virtual desktop switch shortcut is Control Windows plus the left or right arrow.
 But first, you need to configure this.
 So press the Windows tab on your keyboard to open your multitasking view.
 So here on my second virtual desktop, you can add as many virtual desktops as you want.

 Let’s say I want to work on this excel file, and I also want to work on this pdf cheat sheet here in Word.
 So here on my second desktop, if I click on it, I will only see my Word document and my Excel document.
 Alright, I can Alt-Tab enter my second virtual desktop here.
 If I control Windows to the left, I’ll go back to my other desktop, where I have this PowerPoint file and this folder.

 So here on this first virtual desktop, I can alt-tab in between while I’m working away.
-When I next want to work on my Excel and Word document, control the windows on the right arrow, and I can then switch between these two documents.
-So in this way you can create multiple virtual desktops which you can then switch between multiple files and at any time only the Windows tab you can click on one virtual desktop and just click and drag files to the other desktop if you want to work on it.
+When I next want to work on my Excel and Word documents, control the windows on the right arrow, and I can then switch between these two documents.
+So in this way, you can create multiple virtual desktops which you can then switch between multiple files, and at any time only in the Windows tab, you can click on one virtual desktop and just click and drag files to the other desktop if you want to work on it.

 Top shortcut number nine

 They minimize all windows keyboard shortcuts, which I like to call the desktop drill.
 If you’re like most people, I know you probably use your desktop as an open placeholder for your hot folders or the files you’re working on, which can be problematic finding those files when you have a bunch of different windows. opened like this, so this is where the Windows D desktop explores or minimizes all your Windows keyboard shortcuts Windows D comes in handy for Windows D to immediately take you to your desktop, minimizing all your open or active windows.